SumoLogic/sumologic-documentation/docs/manage/manage-subscription/upgrade-sumo-logic-credits-account.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This page has instructions for upgrading a Sumo Logic Free or Trial account to an Essentials account, and for updating an existing Essentials account.
+This page explains how to upgrade a Free or Trial Sumo Logic account to Essentials and adjust existing Essentials plans.

 ## Prerequisites